paulocoutinhox/nid/README.md

 # Nid

-Nid = ninho em francês
+Nid = nest in french

 Nid is a theme for [Pelican](http://docs.getpelican.com) 4.0+, a static site generator written in Python.